-Just four streets on we spied another of Antoni Gaudi’s modernistic works of art.
+Just four streets on, we spied another of Antoni Gaudi’s modernistic works of art.
 Built between 1906 and 1910, Casa Mila is much less colourful than Casa Batlló but still reflects that distinctive Gaudi styling.

 Gaudi worked on this project until his death, in 1926.
-At that time, only one-quarter of the of the build was complete.
+At that time, only one-quarter of the build was complete.

 There are some beautiful parks to wander around in Barcelona.
 One of the most popular is Park Guell, another of Gaudi’s works.
 It has been a UNESCO World Heritage Site since 1984 and covers 17 hectares.

 Another gorgeous park worth a visit is the Parc de la Ciutadella.
-It has a magnificent fountain and is full of statues, monuments and has a stunning lake.
+It has a magnificent fountain and is full of statues, monuments and a stunning lake.

-The old town has four medieval gateways and the Palace of the Counts of Queralt and Santa Coloma, a 14th-century Gothic church.
+The old town has four medieval gateways, the Palace of the Counts of Queralt and Santa Coloma, and a 14th-century Gothic church.